 You can appoint someone you trust as your guardian in advance, in case you are ever mentally incapacitated and are unable to make these personal decisions.

 Where a guardian is needed and there is no other appropriate person appointed, SACAT can appoint the Public Advocate as guardian of last resort.
-This means the Public Advocate can then make personal accommodation, health and lifestyle decisions for the person with a mental incapacity.
+This means the Public Advocate can then make decisions for the person with a mental incapacity about

 In addition to guardianship, SACAT can also appoint the Public Trustee to administer the personal financial affairs of people who are unable to manage their own affairs.